exposit/zerowriting/lcd_screen/setup.md

 sudo ln -s /snap/bin/hx /usr/local/bin/hx
 ```

-The config.toml and themes folder are now under /root/.config/helix/themes, you'll need to edit the config.toml through helix again, and also make the themes folder and copy the theme you want into it.
+Using sudo, the config.toml and themes folder are now under /root/.config/helix/themes, you'll need to edit the config.toml through helix again, and also make the themes folder and copy the theme you want into it.
 I guess if you have ten people using your writerdeck they'll have to vote on the theme but otherwise just copy yours.

-### playing with the OLEDs
+## playing with the OLEDs

 To run one of the provided demo scripts in the background so you can do other stuff:
 ```